Who's being trained here; them or me?!

 What can we use as an alternative to pee pads?

 White paper roll ends could be used to paper train your dog, as newsprint discolours the coat.
 These can be obtained at newspaper publishers or moving companies.
 If you are using a play pen or night box, shredded paper could be used.
+There are also fake grass pads that are reusable and require washing.

 All of this sounds like a lot of work!
 Is this breed worse than other breeds to potty train?